iamshihshan/PyOllyTutorial/README.md

 ```
 3. Save it with a meaningful name like: **Python3.sublime-build**
 4. Go to Tools -> Build system -> and check Python3
-5. Past code below and save as python file:
+5. Paste code below and save as python file:
 ```PYTHON
 import sys
 print(sys.version)